kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 ---

 ### The 'Hello World!' of MapReduce
-To quote Scalding Developers [Hadoop is a distributed system for counting words.](https://github.com/twitter/scalding) Unfortunately, we here at PANDORA are fresh out of words, but the play history of millions of users listening to  millions of different songs.
+To quote Scalding Developers, [Hadoop is a distributed system for counting words.](https://github.com/twitter/scalding) Unfortunately, we here at PANDORA are fresh out of words, but we do have the play history of millions of users listening to  millions of different songs.

 This MapReduce job uses the listening history of our users that we have stored in a Kiji table to